ualibweb/UALIB_ChemStructures/README.md

 3. Create a tab delimited file with an index number for each compound (i.e., UALIB-###), the name, citation, and permalink to the thesis.
-4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, and InChIKeys, write kekulized SMILES, and generate the SDfile (InChIs v1.05 as computed by RDKit 2019.09.2 release).
+4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, InChIKeys, write kekulized SMILES, and generate the SDfile (InChIs v1.05 as computed by RDKit 2019.09.2 release).
 5. Compare RDKit and ChemAxon InChIKeys (this helps catch any issues with SMILES parsing across the toolkits).
-If the InChIKeys do not match, we'll need to figure out the issue before adding the structure to the index.
+If the InChIKeys do not match, we figure out the issue before adding the structure to the index.
-6. Update the UALIB_Chemical_Structures_REGID files and submit the SDfile to PubChem.
+6. Submit the SDfile to PubChem.
+7. Update the UALIB_Chemical_Structures_REGID files
-7. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile.
+8. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile.

 ## File Overview Notes